WELSH PAEDIATRIC SURVEILLANCE UNIT

 How does it work?

-Monthly green cards listing the conditions currently being studied are distributed by post or by email to consultant paediatricians and senior doctors working in Wales and covering an approximate child population of 556,500.
+Monthly green cards listing the conditions currently being studied are distributed by post or by email to consultant paediatricians and senior doctors working in Wales (and border hospitals) and covering an approximate child population of 518,800.
 A small box is ticked if one of the conditions has been encountered in the preceding month.
 Where a doctor has encountered one or more of our study conditions the number of patients is entered into the appropriate box, and the patients details are recorded separately as a reminder for the doctor.
 If no cases are encountered a simple confirmation that no cases have been seen in the preceding month is all that is required.
 The green card or email card is then returned to the Surveillance Office with Cardiff and Vale UHB at the University Hospital of Wales in Cardiff.

 A unique number is allocated for each positive return by the office.
 These notifications are sent to the relevant researcher who then sends out a questionnaire to the reporting doctor.
 The unique number later helps determine if there has been any duplicate reporting when researchers are sent a list of these notifications and asked to indicate any valid cases, duplicates or errors.